yosuke/OpenHRI-document/source/tutorial/step2.rst

 5. Launch eclipse with RT-SystemEditor installed.

-Basic usage of the RT System Editor
+Basic usage of the RT-SystemEditor
 -----------------------------------

-In this section, we describes the basic usage of the RT System Editor and test audio components.
+In this section, we describes the basic usage of the RT-SystemEditor and test audio components.

 1. Launch AudioInput and AudioOutput components.